Optimizing offshore wind farm construction and maintenance operations with more accurate weather awareness insight

 Dr Parmentier holds a PhD in Physics from Univ. of Aix-Marseille (France) and previously worked for Schlumberger (optical sensors and systems development) and the French Commissariat à l’Energie Atomique (fiber optic sensors modeling).

-Hans joined Vaisala in 2020 with a focus on lightning solutions.
+Hans works as Product Manager in Vaisala Xweather with responsibility over Vaisala Xweather Protect platform.
+Hans joined Vaisala in 2020 to focus on lightning solutions.
 He is passionate about discovering customer value and helping organizations improve their safety and efficiency.
-Prior to joining Vaisala, he worked for 7 years in industrial instrumentation and automation industry in sales, product management, and product marketing.
+Prior to joining Vaisala, he worked for seven years in sales, product management, and product marketing for industrial instrumentation and automation solutions.